Skip to main content

 Hitachi is supported by procurement partners which establish and maintain our value chain in wide business areas.
 It is important for Hitachi to have support from procurement partners and liaise with them to achieve the carbon neutrality through the value chain.

-Our initiatives to reduce the upstream CO2 emissions in the value chain include Scope 3 Category 1*3 with the effort of procurement partners.
-In FY2021, Hitachi Group Sustainable Procurement Guidelines *4 were distributed to all procurement partners to raise awareness and promote understanding.
-Also, we requested our procurement partners to measure GHG emissions, set and disclose a GHG reduction goal and promote initiatives to minimize GHG emissions.
+Our initiatives to reduce the upstream GHG emissions in the value chain include Scope 3 Category 1*3, in collaboration with our procurement partners.
+In May 2025, the revised Hitachi Group Sustainable Procurement Guidelines*4 were released.
+The updated guidelines clearly outline the Code of Conduct that procurement partners are required to follow in terms of compliance with laws and regulations, and are expected to respond to the Self Assessment Questionnaire (SAQ) and accept on-site audits.
+New items have also been added, such as respect for land rights and contributions to the circular economy.
+These guidelines have been distributed to procurement partners to raise awarness and promote understanding.
+Also, we requested our procurement partners to measure GHG emissions, set and disclose a GHG reduction goal and promote initiatives to inimize GHG emissions.

 *3